pittcsc/Documents/Constitution.md

 ## XVII) Removal of Officers

-If the board decides that a particular officer is not fulfilling their duties as set out above and/or decided upon otherwise, the board can move to replace that officer by a simple majority vote.
+If the board decides that a particular officer is not fulfilling their duties as set out above and/or decided upon otherwise, the board can move to replace that officer by a two thirds majority vote.

 ## XVIII) Vacancies

 Vacancies will be filled by appointment from the board.
 The replacement will hold the position until elections for the subsequent term take place.
-Each position **must** be filled, although an officer is able to hold multiple positions if that is deemed the appropriate course of action by the board.
+Each position **must** be filled, however a current officer is not permitted to hold multiple positions.
+At the discretion of the board, a special election can be called to fill a vacancy.
+The procedures of a special election are to be determined by the board to ensure a swift filling of the vacancy while maintaining a fair election.

 ## XIX) Meetings